White Chocolate & Matcha Cake with Matcha & White Chocolate Shards

 • 200g (7 oz) white chocolate

-• 1 tablespoon matcha
+• 1 tbs matcha

-• 150-250g (around 2 cups) icing sugar
+• 150-250g (around 2 cups) icing / confectioners' / powdered sugar

 Instructions

-• Take the retained chocolate and matcha mixture and using a knife, swirl it through the chocolate you've already spread out.
+• Take the chocolate and matcha mixture and using a knife, swirl it through the chocolate you've already spread out.
 Sprinkle with decorations (if using) and then place in the fridge to set.

 Cake:

 • Pre-heat the oven to 175ºC (350ºF).
-Grease and line the bottoms of two 8 inch cake tins.
-Melt the white chocolate and set to one side.
+Grease and line the bottoms of two 22cm (8 inch) cake tins.

-• Sift together the flour, baking soda, salt (if using), baking powder and vanilla sugar.
-Gradually mix into the wet ingredients a bit at a time.
+• Gradually mix into the wet ingredients a little at a time.

 • Divide evenly between the two cake tins and bake for around 25-30 minutes until the tops bounce back when gently pushed and an inserted skewer comes out clean.
-Leave to cool for a while in their tins then turn out onto a wire rack to cool completely.

 Frosting: